 So, really, how cheap was that flight?
 It was so cheap that if you wanted to check a bag, on one of the three airlines involved it would cost $260.
 On another, a normal carry-on size bag was not allowed to be carried on but had to be checked to the next destination (and then retrieved and re-checked!) but a smaller backpack-sized one, about the size of some purses, could be carried on.
 On the third airline, they allowed a normal carry-on size, but no “additional personal item” like a purse: one item only.
 Combining all three sets of rules was a challenge, but we did it.

 Athens is a wonderful city for a visit.
-If you lived there Though, you would probably get tired of the incessant strikes by transit workers, garbage workers, street workers and everybody else, but only the first of those caught us, early on the morning of our departure.
+If you lived there though, you would probably get tired of the incessant strikes by transit workers, garbage workers, street workers and everybody else.
+One of those facts of life caught us, early on the morning of our departure.
 Dark.
 Train station: closed.
-Buses: first run 9:00, two hours after our flight.
-Adjust.
-The cab driver was an interesting guy, and his take on the transit strike was that they do it too often.
+Strike.
+No trains today.
+OK, the bus.
+The first run would be delayed until 9:00, two hours after our flight.
+OK, a cab (You can use Uber, but the app calls a cab.)
+Bingo!
+The cab driver was an interesting guy, and he offered his opinion transit strikes: they do it too often.
 For taxis, the train strike is good for the first few hours, until the streets get all choked up and then nobody gets anywhere.
 I asked him if the cab drivers ever had strikes.
 Once, he said, about four years ago.
 Bad move: people learned to use the bus.
 Now they take the buses but (as we had observed) no one pays.
 In the 6 or 8 bus rides we had taken from place to place around town, we did not see one person tap their fare card to pay.
 It’s obvious enough, to the driver and everyone around, since there is a loud chime that announces when a fare is paid.
 It was silent except when we dumb tourists got on.
 No one pays, no one cares.
 Something for nothing, good deal.

 Bus fares.
 I think that’s what’s wrong with the Greek economy.
 Bus fares.